Disclaimer: This is Untrue.

 *

-"Al-Hakim bi-Amr Allah in Wikipedia"
+"Al-Hakim bi-Amr Allah on Wikipedia"

 https://en.wikipedia.org/wiki/Al-Hakim_bi-Amr_Allah

-The Druze became increasingly secretive after 1043 CE, so that outsiders cannot
+The Druze became increasingly secretive after 1043 CE, so that outsiders cannot learn the details of their doctrine.
+Yet the central tenets might be outlined as follows.

-Central doctrines
+Central Doctrines

 (1) Monotheism